chaimaa-El/-YOLOv3-MiDaS-Object-Detection-and-Depth-Estimation-Refactored-/README.md

 │   ├── cfg/          # contains configuration files
 │   ├── utils/        # contains utility and helper functions
 │   ├── model/        # contains the model definition files (for YOLOv3 and MiDaS)
-│   ├── train.py      # Script for training the YOLOv3 model with custom dataset
+│   ├── train.py      # Script for training the  the MDENet (Monocular Depth Estimation Network) model with custom dataset
 │   ├── detect.py     # Script for running inference and object detection with depth estimation
 │
 ├── notebooks/        # Folder containing Jupyter notebooks for experimentation